flemic/ETD/README.md

 }
 ```

-<div class="align-justify">This message can be changed according to the specific needs of a particular user.
+This message can be changed according to the specific needs of a particular user.
 However, the required parameters have to be in included in the message format and values have to be given to them during the training survey measurement campaign.
-In case the message format is changed, a new translation of a Protocol Buffer structure to Python has to be performed:</div>
+In case the message format is changed, a new translation of a Protocol Buffer structure to Python has to be performed:

 ```vim
 protoc -I=$SRC_DIR --python_out=$DST_DIR $SRC_DIR/raw_data.proto